weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 37. In the **Data loss prevention** window, the new policy that you just created should be displayed in the list of data loss prevention policies.
     ‎
-    ‎**Important:** Although the status of the policy is **Enabled**, it can take up to 24 hours for the policy to propagate through the system and become fully operational.
-Therefore, we cannot test the policy at this time to validate that it is working properly.
+    ‎**IMPORTANT:** Although the status of the policy is **Enabled**, it can take up to 24 hours for the policy to propagate through the system and become fully operational.
+Therefore, you cannot test the policy at this time to validate that it is working properly.

 ## Task 3: Confirming the Status of the Custom DLP policy